mberto79/BEMT/README.md

 ## Basic usage example

-Below is an example of the basic functionality provided in `BEMT.jl` which can be readily extended to perform more complex and analyses.
+Below is an example of the basic functionality provided in `BEMT.jl` which can be readily extended to perform more complex analyses.
 To run the example follow these steps:
 - Create an empty directory in your local machine
-- Open vscode and open the directory you created (above)
+- Open vscode and open the directory you created
 - Create a new file (making sure to add the ".jl" file extension)
-- Copy and paste the example below into the file (above)
+- Copy and paste the example below into the file
 - Execute the code.
-You can do this line by line pressing shift and enter (on Windows and Linux)
+You can do this line by line by pressing the shift and enter keys (on Windows and Linux)

 Note the following:
 - Ensure you have installed the BEMT.jl package (see installation instruction above)